Last updated: July 5, 2026

 What the Planner Assumes

 All lots are rectangular.
 Real subdivisions include pie-shaped cul-de-sac lots, angled boundaries, and irregular remainders that change yield.
 Road reserves are modeled as a flat percentage of gross area, not as specific alignments.
 The tool does not account for topography, drainage, wetlands, floodplains, or soil conditions—any of which can make part of a parcel unbuildable.
 Unit conversions follow standard factors (1 acre = 43,560 sq ft).
-For anything that goes on a permit application, get a licensed surveyor and civil engineer involved.
+A recorded plat is a licensed surveyor and civil engineer's work, so bring them in the moment the numbers start heading toward a permit.

 Need to check how many dwelling units your zoning allows?
 Run the zoning density calculator.
 Want to verify coverage or floor area limits on individual lots?
 Try the lot coverage calculator or the FAR/FSI calculator.